sauravraghuvanshi/azure-docs-powershell/Az/Az.DataProtection/Get-AzDataProtectionBackupVault.md

 ```

 ## DESCRIPTION
-Returns a resource belonging to a resource group.
+Returns resource collection belonging to a resource group.

 ## EXAMPLES